montge/documents/README.md

 General Project Documentation not hosted on the website

-## Project Objective and Method of Delivery
+## Objective and Method of Delivery

 > __providing a single
 > comprehensive security- enabled read/write data model for all VA VISTA data__